Spring Quiche 3 Ways

 - For the salmon, goats cheese and potato quiche: spread 3 tablespoons of Bay’s Kitchen Basil Pesto over the base of the cooked tart case and pour over ½ of the cream filling.
 Sprinkle over the potatoes, spinach, salmon and goats cheese, breaking up the latter two as you do.
 Pour over the remaining cream filling, right up to the top of the tart case, zest over the lemon and place in the oven to bake for 35 minutes, or until puffed and golden.

 - For the quiche lorraine: place a frying pan over a medium heat and add the olive oil.
 When hot, add in the smoked lardons and cook for 3-4 minutes.
 When cooked through, tip them out onto a plate to cool slightly, reserving the fat left in the pan.
 Add in the fennel and cook for 3-4 minutes, or until softened and caramelised at the edges.
 Tip out onto the plate to cool slightly.
 Pour ½ of the cream filling over the cooked tart base and sprinkle over the cheese.
 Spoon over the lardons and fennel.
 Pour over the remaining cream filling, right up to the top of the tart case, zest over the lemon and place in the oven to bake for 35 minutes, or until puffed and golden.
-Serve with Bay’s Kitchen Tomato Chutney.
+Serve with Bay's Kitchen Spicy Tomato Salsa.

 Note: Get ahead by making the pastry and keeping for 1-2 days in the fridge before baking.
 The quiches are also delicious cold and keep well for a few days in the fridge before serving.